avardaan/roman-numeral-service/README.md

 # Roman Numeral Converter

 A service that converts arabic number input to its roman numeral equivalent.
+The following Roman Numeral reference was used - [Britannica Roman Numerals](https://www.britannica.com/topic/Roman-numeral)

 ## Prerequisites